Skip to Content

 Our Albuquerque NM family law firm shares over 20 years of combined legal experience.
 Your family law matters are our priority.

-The different kind of cases our family lawyer handle in Albuquerque generally include matters that concern spouses, parents, and children.
+The different kinds of cases our family lawyer handles in Albuquerque generally include matters that concern spouses, parents, and children.

-Some of the most common issues in family law cases, including:
+Some of the most common issues in family law cases include:

 Our Albuquerque family attorneys regularly guide clients through the first stages of filing, responding to court documents, and preparing for hearings.
 We often assist families as they navigate requirements of the Second Judicial District Court and help them meet local expectations for filings and mediation.
 Whether you want to resolve your case through alternative dispute methods or need experienced support in trial, we tailor our approach to fit your circumstances.